lubychiu/Genome-Alignment-of-Restored-KCS1-in-Candida-albicans/README.md

 # Genome-Alignment-of-Restored-KCS1-in-Candida-albicans
 This repository contains a reproducible, end-to-end bioinformatics pipeline designed to verify the genomic architecture of restored KCS1 Candida albicans strains.
 In this genetic rescue experiment, the native KCS1 gene locus on Chromosome R was knocked out.
-To restore strain functionality, a functional copy of the KCS1 expression cassette was integrated into a known neutral locus located on Chromosome 5.
+To restore strain functionality, a functional copy of the KCS1 expression cassette was integrated into a known neutral locus located on chromosome 5.

 The workflow is divided into five steps executed on a high-performance computing (HPC) cluster running the SLURM workload manager: